Website & platform compliance

 Kentucky Consumer Data Protection Act

-Kentucky's comprehensive privacy law modeled on the Virginia framework.
-Grants residents access, correction, deletion, and opt-out rights.
+Applies to businesses processing data of 100,000+ Kentucky residents, or 25,000+ if deriving revenue from data sales.
+Follows the Virginia framework.
+Grants access, correction, deletion, and opt-out rights.
 Effective January 2026.

 website-platform-compliance